Natborks/natborks.github.io/_posts/2024-07-23-feeling-Gods-love.md

 Knowing that God loves us presents an image of Him in our minds, but unless our affections are stirred towards him, there is no conjunction with Him.
 Thus, we cannot feel His love for us.

+It’s like reading a book about farming.
+The ideas in the book only paint a picture of what farming should be, but rolling up your sleeves and tilling the soil is what brings a deeper, more intimate connection with those ideas.

-God gives us the freedom to choose.
-He is fully present for us, but He will never force a conjunction with us unless we choose to allow Him.
+God gives us the freedom to choose, but He will never force a conjunction with us unless we allow Him.

-Like Sherlock, if we do not allow the knowledge about God’s love to take root through conjunction with Him, it will eventually wither away.
-So how do we conjoin?
+If we do not allow the knowledge about God’s love to take root through conjunction with Him, it will eventually wither away.

 ## Sheep and Goats